I probably have some pics somewhere but I doubt it. I will look around.

 Mother John’s Pizza (RIP 1990?)
 Center Avenue, Oakland – Best Calzone ever.
 Probably overwhelmed by the chains.

 Tambellini’s (RIP 1995?) – Saw Mill Run Boulevard, Beechview -Touted as a high-end Italian Restaurant with several restaurants in the area.
 I never liked their sauce.
+I found it low quality food yet it was a fine dining environment.

 Red Bull Inn (RIP 1990?) – Shady Avenue, Shadyside – Also had a few locations in the area.
 Sort of a local chain.
 Was once a high-end family restaurant.
 Excellent dark interior décor, comfortable, a favorite of local National Guardsmen for lunch-time boozing.